egaskin/hands-on-R/README.md

   # (2) In RStudio menubar: Code > Comment/Uncomment Lines

   install.packages("tidyverse") # seems to have enabled markdown previewing in Rstudio!

+  #> comments automatically make the next line become a comment when clicking enter at end of line in RStudio
+  #>
   ```

 # beautiful concepts misc.